Meet the team

 Dr. Ellen Berrey is Associate Professor of Sociology at the University of Toronto and an affiliated scholar of the American Bar Foundation.
 Her research investigates how organizations and movements advance, and thwart, progressive social change in the United States and Canada.

 She is particularly curious about how cultural ideals – diversity, fairness, sustainability – get invoked, contested, and institutionalized in law and organizations.
-Motivated by the goals of understanding and supporting anti-racism movements, her current study with Alex Hanna, Nathan Kim, and collaborators investigates campus protest and responses by university administrations and police.
-With Fatima Al Saadie, her study of an anti-sustainability movement examines how conspiracy theory is politically mobilized by white, conservative, suburban homeowners and adopted in local government.
+Motivated by the goals of understanding and supporting anti-racism movements, her current study investigates campus protest and responses by university administrations and police.
+Her study of an anti-sustainability movement examines how conspiracy theory is politically mobilized by white, conservative, suburban homeowners and adopted in local government.
 She is the author of two books: The Enigma of Diversity: The Language of Race and the Limits of Racial Justice (U of Chicago Press 2015) and Rights on Trial: How Workplace Discrimination Law Perpetuates Inequality (U of Chicago Press 2017).

 A black and white photo of a Black woman from the waist up.
 She has short black hair, and wears a short-sleeved garment with a variety of stripe patterns.
 She is standing outdoors, in front of a tree with pale leaves that show up as white.